SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Experimental Setup

 \subsubsection{KeyMorph \cite{wang_robust_2023}}

 KeyMorph is a state-of-the-art learning method for rigid registration.
-It learns to extract keypoints in an unsupervised fashion (i.e., using the L2 image loss) and aligns them with a closed-form algorithm.
-KeyMorph differs from EquiTrack in three aspects: a single CNN replaces the denoising CNN and E-CNN; this CNN is pre-trained with self-supervised learning; and transforms are estimated with a closed-form solution derived by taking the derivative of Eq. \eqref{eq:SSD}.
-We implement the original KeyMorph method, as well as two variants: one using our closed-form algorithm (KeyMorph-SVD) and one trained with a geodesic loss (KeyMorph-geo).
+It learns to extract keypoints in an unsupervised fashion using the L2 image loss and aligns them with a closed-form algorithm.
+KeyMorph differs from EquiTrack in three aspects: a single CNN replaces the denoising CNN and E-CNN; this CNN is pre-trained with self-supervised learning; and uses a different closed-form solution to estimate transforms, derived by taking the derivative of \eqref{eq:SSD}.
+We implement KeyMorph and a variant that uses our closed-form algorithm (KeyMorph-SVD).
+We also test another variant to study the effect of preprocessing KeyMorph's inputs with the trained denoiser of EquiTrack (KeyMorph-denoiser).